coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    As shown in the examples, polymorphic definitions and inductives can be declared using the ``Polymorphic`` prefix.

-.. opt:: Universe Polymorphism
+.. flag:: Universe Polymorphism

    Once enabled, this option will implicitly prepend ``Polymorphic`` to any definition of the user.

 .. cmd:: Monomorphic @definition

-   When the :opt:`Universe Polymorphism` option is set, to make a definition producing global universe constraints, one can use the ``Monomorphic`` prefix.
+   When the :flag:`Universe Polymorphism` option is set, to make a definition producing global universe constraints, one can use the ``Monomorphic`` prefix.

 Many other commands support the ``Polymorphic`` flag, including: